 I experienced: My breast milk decreased way before I was ready.

 12. I thought: I do not need anybody.
 I can take care of my child and everything else by myself.

-I say: If it were not for my mom, I wouldn’t make it to 2 months.
+I experienced: If it were not for my mom, I wouldn’t make it to 2 months.
 Even if I did, I wouldn’t be my normal self.

-13. I’ve heard: In the old times, they didn’t have all these conveniences.
-Thus motherhood was much harder.
+13. I’ve heard: In the old times, motherhood was much harder because there weren’t all the conveniences we now have.

 I experienced: Motherhood is still difficult with its own contemporary complexities.

 I don’t completely discredit parenting books, as there are many tips and tricks which not only helped but saved my sanity.
 I’ve learned to take everything I read with a salt of grain, using what works for me and leaving behind what doesn’t.
 At the end of the day, I write my own book of parenting as I go along.